pjmcar23/latin102profile/quiz2.md

 `The brothers, with whom Eurytion came to the wedding , were violent Centaurs.`

 2. Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.
-> Deanira was promised in marriage to Eurytion, who Dexamenus was afraid of.
+Dexamenus was afraid of Eurytion to whom Deanira was promised in marriage.

 3. Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
 > Eurytion, `whose`  brothers were centaurs, expected to marry Deianira.